Last updated: January 2019

-Kids First respect your privacy.
-Kids First are bound by the provisions of the Privacy Act 1988 (Cth) (the Privacy Act), Health Records Act 2001 (Vic) (the Health Records Act) and other applicable laws that protect your privacy.
+Kids First Australia (trading name of Children’s Protection Society Inc.) respects your privacy.
+Kids First is bound by the provisions of the Privacy Act 1988 (Cth) (the Privacy Act), Health Records Act 2001 (Vic) (the Health Records Act) and other applicable laws that protect your privacy.
 Kids First will handle personal information in accordance with those laws and this Privacy Statement.

 This Privacy Statement describes how Kids First handles your personal information.
 Kids First may modify or update this Privacy Statement from time to time.
-Kids First encourage you to check this website periodically to ensure that you have read Kids First current Privacy Statement.
+Kids First encourages you to check this website periodically to ensure that you have read Kids First's current Privacy Statement.

 In this Privacy Statement: